HLCaptain/butler/README.md

 Grafana, Prometheus and Jaeger can be used to monitor the backend services.

-### Frontend
+### Android app

-To build and run the Compose Multiplatform app, you should have a `local.properties` file in the project root directory (where the `composeApp`, `server` and `shared` folders are located) with the following content:
+To build and run on the Android platform app, you should have a `local.properties` file in the project root directory (where the `composeApp`, `server` and `shared` folders are located) with the following content:

 ```properties
 RELEASE_KEYSTORE_PASSWORD=your_release_keystore_password